 - Toast the bread alongside until golden.

 - Coarsely grate the potatoes and sprinkle with a pinch of sea salt.
 Finely chop the bacon and pick the rosemary leaves.

-- Place a 26-cm non-stick ovenproof frying pan on medium heat with the oil.
-Fry the bacon with the rosemary leaves for 2 minutes, or until crispy.
+- Place a large non-stick ovenproof frying pan on medium heat with the oil.
+Fry the bacon with the rosemary leaves for 2 minutes, or until crisp.

 - Squeeze any excess liquid out of the grated potato, stir into the pan and cook for 5 minutes, or until browned.